Types of hearing loss

 Anatomy of ear

-Hearing is how we turn sound waves in the air into signals that our brain understands as sounds.
+Hearing is the process of converting sound waves in the air into signals that our brain interprets as sounds.

 Sensorineural hearing loss